 What is a pre-retirement contract?

 - A pre-retirement contract is a fixed-term contract of employment which is entered in to by the University with an employee who has indicated a willingness to commit to a retirement date.
-The arrangement is facilitated by the conversion of the employee's standard appointment to a fixed term contract.
-If sought, and agreed to, a pre-retirement contract will supersede any pre-existing contract of employment between the University and the employee
+The arrangement is facilitated by the conversion of the employee's continuing appointment to a fixed term contract.
+If sought, and agreed to, a pre-retirement contract will supersede any pre-existing contract of employment between the University and the employee.

 - The pre-retirement contract will specify the date at which employment with the University will end and cannot normally be extended or renewed beyond that date.
 The period of the pre-retirement contract is generally one to two years and can be terminated by:

 - date of expiry being reached;

 - the employee i.e. by resignation before date of expiry; or

 - the University, in exceptional circumstances such as serious misconduct or on medical grounds.